-Residential Rental Unit: A rental unit in a development used as an accommodation on a non-transient basis, that contains complete physical facilities and fixtures for living, sleeping, eating, cooking, and sanitation.
+Residential Rental Unit: A rental unit in a development used as an accommodation on a nontransient basis, which contains complete physical facilities and fixtures for living, sleeping, eating, cooking, and sanitation.
 Qualified units are rented or available for rent on a continuous basis, with a term of at least 6 months, are available to members of the general public, and are suitable for occupancy.